Today I want to answer a very important question from Jacob. He writes:

 You don’t want to block them completely because they are needed and have important roles.
 You just want to “lower” them.

 If taking testosterone injections, you’d have to take drugs that also inhibit estrogen, DHT and cortisol.
-Not only does this get very expensive, all of these drugs have their own problems and negative side-effects.
+Not only does this get very expensive, but all of these drugs also have their own problems and negative side effects.

 And THIS is the problem I ran into myself almost 20 years ago.